 Why You Should Wear Sunglasses in the Winter

+In fact, since the sun sits at a different angle during the winter months, it actually can expose your eyes to more UVA and UVB rays than it does during the summer.
+You can protect yourself from these UV rays with polarized sunglasses.
+Check out our guide on the benefits of polarized sunglasses and polarized sunglasses vs non-sunglasses.
 In this post, we’ll talk about several reasons you should wear sunglasses in the winter.
-It’s also important to make sure you take care of your sunglasses, so be sure to check out our guide on how to take care of your sunglasses, how to remove scratches from sunglasses, and how people lose their sunglasses and how to prevent it.
+It’s important to make sure that you take care of your sunglasses, so check out our guide on how to take care of your sunglasses, how to remove scratches from sunglasses, and how people lose their sunglasses and how to prevent it.

 Avoid Corneal Sunburn